danieljameskay/danieljameskay.github.io/_posts/2019-08-30-Streaming state changes with Kafka Connect and KSQL.md

 ---
 layout: post
-title: Streaming stage changes with Kafka Connect and KSQL
+title: Streaming state changes with Kafka Connect and KSQL
 ---

 When I build streaming applications for a proof of concept or I want to try something new, I always try and use real-world data.